 We are delighted to report the safe and successful first island release since the coronavirus pandemic’s outbreak last year.
 The transfer was carried out under special, strict protocols to prevent the transmission of the COVID-19 virus to both humans and orangutans.

-During the very first part of their journey, Dilla, Mawas, and Jeliva were sound asleep.
+During the very first part of their journey, a free Dilla, Mawas, and Jeliva were sound asleep.
 To be able to carry the three orangutans out of their enclosures into the transport boxes, the veterinarians had to sedate them.
 Once in the boxes, the trip continued via truck and boat to Badak Kecil Orangutan Sanctuary Island in the Salat Island Cluster.

 The Salat Island cluster is an area of more than 2,000 hectares located in the Kahayan River’s delta in Central Kalimantan.
 It is jointly managed by PT.
 Sawit Sumbermas Sarana Tbk., a palm-oil company founded in Pangkalan Bun, and the BOS Foundation as an orangutan conservation site.
 The area was chosen for its forest environment, resembling a natural orangutan habitat, with sufficient natural food sources.